zacanger/niddesa/text/mahaniddesa-from-chinese/15-chinese-google.md

 He is a silent person, a person who is already free and stingy, he does not take or refuse.
 [Like this Blessed One (say)]"

-The fifteenth [Completed] of the explanation of the stickman's sutra.

-Summary:

-1. The horror that the stick-takers (three mouths, four minds) live for
-   themselves: punishment and hell.

-2. I want to find a place to live (asylum), but I don't see the unoccupied ones: young/no disease/birth/get/name/name/happy old/sick/lost/no name/responsibility/suffering (all hostile at the end) Possession.

-3. Those who are not happy (= the heart is greedy/snap/fat/slow/see/worry/suspicious) run around (reincarnation).

-4. People who are intent on Nibbana should not be keen on studying the world / live with extreme slowness / live with ease / be taken away by false words / create love / joy in the past / like new / sadness disappearing / rely on hooks It should be true/not arrogant (slow omniscience)/not deceiving/rejecting divorce/not angry/abstaining willfulness, conquering sleep/laziness/slumping.

-5. Please make it wither before, and please don't have it afterwards.
-If you can't hold the one in the middle, you will live a silent life.

-6. Life is only the generation/existence/disappearance of suffering, nothing else.

-12/15/2020 15:46